-Paul Rimmasch graduated with a Bachelor’s Degree in Forensic Science and a minor in Photography.
-He has worked as a crime scene investigator for Weber-Metro CSI for the past 19 years.
+Paul Rimmasch graduated from Weber State University in Ogden, Utah, with a bachelor’s degree in Forensic Science and a minor in Photography in 1997 and with a master’s in criminal justice in 2019.
+He has worked as a crime scene investigator for Weber-Metro CSI for the past 23 years and is a three-time recipient of the Weber County Sheriff's Office Medal of Merit.
 Paul has certifications through The International Association for Investigations in latent fingerprint examination and forensic photography.
-He is currently serving as the chairman of the Western Identification Network Latent Fingerprint Committee.
+He is currently serving as Utah's representative to the Western Identification Network Latent Fingerprint Committee.

 In the first half, author and journalist Jim Marrs discussed the latest on the secret space program and alleged missions to Venus using covert technology.
 In the latter half, crime scene investigator by day, and forbidden archaeology buff by night, Paul Rimmasch, updated...More »

 In the first half, crime scene investigator Paul Rimmasch spoke about ghost cases associated with law enforcement.
 In forensics, he explained, you're trained to go where the evidence leads you, and based on what he's observed "it's hard to ignore the spiritual world."
 In...More »

 In the first half, crime scene investigator Paul Rimmasch presented ghostly stories related to his work in law enforcement, as well as talked about his interest in 'forbidden archaeology.'
-In the second half, one of the main figures responsible for popularizing the...More »
+In the second half, one of the main figures responsible for popularizing the ancient...More »

 Author Varla Ventura is a lover of all things strange, freaky, and terrifying.
 She'll discuss her work documenting the many fascinating supernatural and paranormal experiences of women, as well as her latest research into magical creatures including mermaids and trolls and weird...